The National (TV program)

-The National (officially CBC News: The National) is a Canadian national television news program which serves as the flagship broadcast for the English-language news division of CBC News by the Canadian Broadcasting Corporation.
+The National (officially CBC News: The National) is a Canadian national television news program that serves as the flagship broadcast for the English-language news division of CBC News by the Canadian Broadcasting Corporation.
 It reports on major Canadian and international news stories, airing on CBC Television stations nationwide Sunday to Friday at 10:00 p.m. local time (10:30 p.m.
 NT).

 The program is also aired on CBC News Network; on weekdays, the initial version that airs live to Atlantic Canada on the main network is simulcast on CBC News Network at 9:00 p.m.
 ET, with several repeat broadcasts overnight.
 Until August 2005, The National was seen in the United States on the defunct Newsworld International channel; the program continues to be aired occasionally on C-SPAN when that network wants to provide coverage of a major Canadian news story, or a Canadian angle for a world or American event.

 The National and other CBC newscasts, including CBC owned-and-operated stations' (O&Os) early-evening local newscasts, are streamed on the CBC website; those residing outside of Canada may not be able to view some content.
 The show is also aired in Australia on SBS and made available on SBS ON Demand.

-The Nationals sister French-language newscast is Le Téléjournal, aired on the Radio-Canada TV network.
+The Nationals partner French-language newscast is Le Téléjournal, aired on the Radio-Canada TV network.